Author: Ken Hoffman

 - If there is pump failure, switch to the hand crank immediately.

 - If there is no circuit flow (see above), then you should manage as per ALS guidelines until ECMO flow is re-established.
-Adrenaline boluses in the minutes before ECMO support should be avoided.
+Adrenaline boluses in the 1-2 minutes before re-initiating ECMO support should be avoided.

 Q4.
 What will the arterial line show in a VA ECMO arrest?